axonops/rabbitmq-chatmessage-example/README.md

   INFO:     Application startup complete.
   ```

-* Open the Web Client: Open `http://localhost:8080/static` in a web browser, enter some text, and click the "Start Stream" button to see the text stream in action!
+* Open the Web Client: Open `http://localhost:8080/static` in a web browser and send a message to see the text stream in action!

 ### Docker Compose
 The `docker-compose.yml` included in this project starts up RabbitMQ to use in the application.
 The `rabbitmq.conf` is loaded into the RabbitMQ and can be used to customise RabbitMQ further.

 To start the services defined in the `docker-compose.yml` file, run the following command in your terminal:
 `docker-compose up -d`.
-This command will start the RabbitMQ container with the Streams feature enabled and run it in detached mode.
+This command will start the RabbitMQ container and run it in detached mode.

 The following ports are exposed on localhost
 * `5672:5672` for the AMQP protocol.